Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--04-text-based-diagram.md

-# Point 4 of 9: 04 Text Based Diagram
+# 02 Working With Resource Tags

-**Lab:** 02 Working With Resource Tags
+## Point 4 of 9: Text-Based Diagram

-**Summary:** This section covers *04 text based diagram* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Provide an easy-to-read, ASCII-style diagram to show how components connect or how the process flows.